shin-na-ra/shin-na-ra/README.md

 Here are some ideas to get you started:

-### 👋 Hi there!
-I have experience about 2 years of web development.
-At present, I have been interested in App develop with Swift and Construct AI through data analysis.

-I enjoy walking in street, and reading a book.
-I hope I will create an app that is popular with people.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...